guikarai/QSA-LinuxONE/index.md

 See detailed guidelines in incoming operational data collection chapters.

 ### Mandatory operational data

 A standard Quantum-Safe Assessment analyzes the hardware, software, Linux, KVM, APIs, network, files and their configurations.

 Operational data for a maximum of 1 day representing a period of significant activity (No weekend, no bank holidays).

-Please send all the following operational data in separated files and for <ins>each Linux/KVM guests</ins>:

-* **One time configuration dumps:**
+Before sending operational data, it is important to assess with your IBM TEL expert if target environment is able to satisfy all needs.
+This is why,

+The following shell script can help you to collect results the following **one time configuration dumps ** in one shot.
   -	lscpu
   -	cat /proc/cpuinfo
   -	cat /proc/cpuinfo